 Knowing how to deal with stress and anxiety is a useful life skill for anyone.
 However, it can be especially important people living with a mental health condition or in recovery from a substance use disorder.
 Anxiety and stress have the potential to trigger other unwanted behaviors.
-This is why having tools to manage these feelings is crucial for people with mental health conditions such as depression, anxiety or PTSD.
+This is why having tools to manage these feelings is crucial for people with mental health conditions such as depression, anxiety or Post Traumatic Stress Disorder (PTSD).

 Identifying Signs of Stress and Anxiety